Plumsail/orgchart-docs/source/getting-started/initial-configuration-part.rst

 1. SharePoint list.
 2. User profiles.

 If you choose **User profiles** as a data source, no additional configuration is needed, just go through the wizard until the end.
-To understand how Org Chart communicates with User profiles service, read `this blog article <../how-tos/additional-resources/how-orgchart-pulls-data-from-ad-on-premises.html>`_.

 If you choose **SharePoint list** as a data source, it will be configured to create a new list with demo data by default.
 You only need to fill **List name**.